astridlyre/full-stack-open/part4/bloglist-ui/README.md

 Also made a test for the create modal form, to check that the event handler is called when the title input changes, and it sends the correct value.

 Live version: [https://linkr-list.herokuapp.com/](https://linkr-list.herokuapp.com/)

+#### 5.17 - 5.22

+Configured cypress for the project.
+Made a test to check the login form is displayed.
+Made tests for logging in, testing both successful and unsuccessful log in attempts.
+Made a test which checks that a logged in user can create a new entry.
+Made a test which checks that a user can like a blog entry.
+Made a test that the user who created the blog can delete it.
+Made a test which checks that blogs can be filtered by likes and they are in the correct order.